letsencrypt/website/content/en/upcoming-features.md

 ## Short-lived Certificates

 Around the end of 2025, we intend to allow any client which supports ACME Profiles (see below) to [request a "shortlived" certificate](https://letsencrypt.org/2025/02/20/first-short-lived-cert-issued/).
-These certificates are valid for such a short time that they do not need to have revocation information (such as OCSP, see below) embedded in them at all.
+These certificates are valid for such a short time that they do not need to have revocation information embedded in them at all.

 ## IP Address Certificates